 - Transfer ownership of real property through recorded deeds

 - Review & qualify properties for Legal residence Special Assessment and Agricultural Use

 - Process Rollback taxes for changes in use from Agricultural to alternate use and provide Rollback estimates upon request

 - Provide property record cards (sketch of buildings & other related information)

 - Measure & appraise new construction and new parcels for tax purposes

-- Maintain & process Multiple Lot Discount, Home Owners Associations, Owner and Developers Discount Applications and Commercial Real Property Tax Exemption
+- Maintain & process Multiple Lot Discount, Home Owners Associations, Builder/Developers Discount, Commercial ATI Exemption and Active Military Residential Exemptions

 - Change mailing addresses for real property & mobile home owners as requested